rlrightleft/learn-SQL-MySQL/sqlzoo/7_MORE_JOIN_operations.md

 ```

 **My Notes:**
-Use `COUNT(actorid)` to measure cast size and sort by `title` in case of ties.
+Use `COUNT(actorid)` to measure cast size, and sort by title in case of ties.

 ---

 ## Problem 15
 List all the people who have worked with 'Art Garfunkel'.

 **My Solution:**